-“Aboveground utility projects”: An aboveground electric transmission line which is designed to operate at 200 kilovolts or more and which has been approved for construction after October 1, 1991, by the State or Federal Government or a governing body.
-(Ord.
-1433, 2015)

 “Abutting or adjacent”: Two or more parcels sharing a common boundary of at least one point.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Access”: Safe, adequate, usable ingress or egress to a property or use of not less than twenty feet in width to a legally dedicated public way.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

 “Accessory dwelling”: An attached or detached dwelling unit determined by minor design review to be accessory to the permitted principal use; which provides complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation; which is intended for occupation by paying or non-paying guests, members of the family, or person employed on the premises; which is located on the same parcel as the permitted principal use.
-(Ord.
-1182, 2006; Ord.
-801, 1998; Ord.
-763, 1996)
+Accessory dwellings do not include dwellings which are designated as part of an allowed principal use and which are allowed by right.
+Moved to 1.13

 “Accessory non-polluting renewable energy systems”: Systems, such as solar, geothermal, and wind, which produce non-polluting renewable energy for on-site use.
-(Ord.
-1313, 2010)
+Moved to 1.13

 “Accessory structure”: A detached structure which is not a dwelling unit as defined in this chapter and which is accessory to and located on the same parcel as the permitted principal use.
-(Ord.
-1182, 2006; Ord.
-801, 1998; Ord.
-763, 1996)
+Moved to 1.13

 “Accessory use”: A use which is incidental and subordinate to the uses permitted by right to the zoning district.
-(Ord.
-763, 1996)
+Moved to 1.13

 “Acre, gross”: A gross acre consists of 43,560 square feet of land, and includes any public streets and alleys or other rights-of-way or easements.
-(Ord.
-763, 1996; Ord.
-497, 1989)
+Moved to 1.14

 “Acre, net”: A net acre consists of 43,560 square feet of land, exclusive of any public streets and alleys or other rights-of-way, but inclusive of public utility, drainage, or irrigation maintenance easements.
 Unless otherwise stated, “acre” means “net acre” wherever used in this code.
-(Ord.
-763, 1996; Ord.
-497, 1989)
+Moved to 1.14

 Gross Acreage (shaded area)